Yellow Transparent apple tree

 Yellow Transparent has two notable qualities.
 It ripens very early - often as early as the third week of July even in the northern states.
 Secondly, it is exceptionally cold-hardy, and capable of surviving winters in zone 3.
 It is therefore easy to see why Yellow Transparent became a popular variety in North America as the settlers moved west.

-Yellow Transparent can be eaten fresh when fully ripe, but is primarily an apple for the kitchen, where it easily cooks down to a light apple sauce with a good flavor.
+Yellow Transparent can be eaten fresh, but the apples are generally quite soft when mature.
+It is primarily an apple for the kitchen, where it easily cooks down to a light and very smooth apple sauce with a good flavor.
 For cooking it is best to pick the apples slightly green.

 How to grow